Narayana-Royal/House_Price_Prediction/README.md

 5. Results with Screenshots

 **1. PROBLEM STATEMENT**:
-> As city is growing larger,There's need for predicting the prices of different types of houses in order for a people to take the lease.
-So it is needed to predict the price based on considerable features.This can be acheived by ML model.
+> As city is growing larger, There's need for predicting the prices of different types of houses in order for a people to take the lease.
+Prediction of the prices based on considerable features are very basic necessity to the people.
+Create a solution where you can able to predict the prices of houses.

 **2. DATASET**:
 > https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data